 On the cutting edge of dental implant surgery, many doctors are now using computer guided techniques to calculate the angles and depths of the implants for each unique case.
 Some are even using 3D printers to create customized guides to make sure the actual drilling is done with perfect precision.
 These advanced techniques are not necessary for a successful implant surgery—cone beam imaging and CT scans are usually sufficient—but your dentist should be using advanced technology to create your surgical plan.
 Ask your dentist to explain and show you how he or she uses technology to plan your procedure.

 If dental implant surgery is the first procedure you will be having with this provider, you want to make sure you are in the hands of someone you trust.
 Does he or she listen to and respect your concerns?
 Or do you feel condescended to and belittled when you ask questions?
 Arrogance or poor bedside manner does not always correlate with poor technique—but dental implants are a multi-step endeavor, and you will be seeing this person for several months before the process is finished.

 It is not “too much to ask for” to have a care provider than you feel comfortable with.
 Should you face any complications, a poor bedside manner may prevent you from coming forward with details that may be pertinent to your recovery and a successful outcome.
 If you don’t feel free to communicate all your concerns and questions with this particular dentist, find another one!

 Contact Our Office

-If you are living in the Colleyville area and are looking for an experienced oral surgeon, we invite you to schedule a consultation with Dr. Christopher L. Tye.
+If you are living in the Colleyville area and are looking for an experienced oral surgeon, we invite you to schedule a consultation with Dr. Chris L. Tye, MD, DDS.
 Our team at Texas Oral Surgery Specialists is equipped at performing dental implant surgery and will make sure you receive a smooth and successful outcome.